-GDP: €720 billion
+GDP: €754 billion

-(2015, Turkish Statistical Insitute)
+(2017, Turkish Statistical Insitute)

-(2015, Turkish Statistical Institute)
+(2017, Turkish Statistical Institute)

 Overview of the Turkish fisheries and aquaculture sector

 Turkey is surrounded by four seas which give the country a rich and diverse coastline that supports many economic activities.
-With a total surface area of 26 million ha and rivers with a total length of 177,714 km, Turkey is a country suitable for fish production due to its richness in water resources.
+With a total surface area of 26 million ha and rivers with a total length of 177 714 km, Turkey is a country suitable for fish production due to its richness in water resources.

 Technological advances, combined with governmental strategy, scientific "know–how", and high quality of production has facilitated an increase of the national aquaculture output in recent decades.
 The rapid growth of the aquaculture sector has made Turkey the leading producer in the Mediterranean.
-Currently, it produces large quantities of European seabass, gilthead seabream, and rainbow trout.
+Currently, it produces large quantities of European sea bass, gilthead sea bream, and rainbow trout.
 Turkish production extends also to the Black Sea, where sea-raised trout and European sea bass are cultivated.
 One of the typical characteristics of aquaculture in Turkey is that it is mostly based on intensive systems of carnivorous fish species.

 Processing and trade

-Although it is surrounded by seas, fish consumption in Turkey equals only half of the world average and one third of the average consumption in the EU.
-Trout and seabass are popular in the Mediterranean region.
+Although, it is surrounded by seas, fish consumption in Turkey equals only half of the world average and one third of the average consumption in the EU.
+Trout and sea bass are popular in the Mediterranean region.
 In eastern Turkey, anchovy is the most preferred consumed fish, followed by trout.
 The Marmara and Aegean regions are the leading areas as far as level and variety of fish consumption are concerned.